CNR-ISMAR/mmes_creation/README.md

 # tmes_ingestion
-I-STORMS TMES ensamble ingestion and creation
+I-STORMS MMES ensamble ingestion and creation

-This repository contains python script that daily generate the Transnational Multi-model Ensable Sytem (TMES) from different sources.
+This repository contains python script that daily generate the Transnational Multi-model Ensable Sytem (MMES) from different sources.

 Also bash scripts are required to process each forecast and compute Ensamble.
 Bash scripts are in *scripts* folder